 How much are Realtor commissions?

-Only a very small portion of Realtors work on salary — the commission model is much more common.
-For years, the going rate was a firm 6 percent, split down the middle between the buyer’s agent and seller’s agent.
+Only a very small portion of Realtors work on salary — working on commission is much more common.
+For years, the typical going rate was 6 percent, split down the middle between the buyer’s agent and seller’s agent.
 But it began to fluctuate with the advent of discount brokers and the rise of online, publicly accessible listings.

-Nowadays, real estate commissions can be negotiated, and they typically run somewhere between 5 and 6 percent of a home’s sale price.
+Of course, real estate commissions can be negotiated, and nowadays they typically run somewhere closer to 5 percent of a home’s sale price.
 The exact terms of an agent’s commission vary from sale to sale, and can depend on the region and which firm they work for.

-Here’s roughly what you can expect to pay assuming a 5 percent total commission, based on the price your home sells for:
+Assuming a 5 percent total commission under the current model, here’s roughly what you could expect to pay based on the price your home sells for:

 Home’s sale price Seller’s agent commission (2.5%) Buyer’s agent commission (2.5%) Total commission (5%)